-The online student teaching application found at http://www.uhv.edu/education/current-students/student-teaching/ must be completed and submitted by March 1 for placement during the subsequent fall semester, and by September 15 for placement during the spring semester.
+The online student teaching application, found on the Student Teaching website, must be completed and submitted by March 1 for placement during the subsequent fall semester, and by September 15 for placement during the spring semester.
 Applications will be accepted for one (1) month after due date if accompanied by the \$100 Late Fee.
 After April 1 or October 15, absolutely no applications will be accepted.
 These application dates apply to guest student teachers and VOICE student teachers.